Emergency care

 A toothache can come from decay, infection, a cracked tooth, grinding, or gum problems.
 The right response depends on intensity, swelling, sensitivity, and whether the pain is getting worse quickly.

-Persistent throbbing, visible swelling, fever, a bad taste in the mouth, or pain that wakes you up are strong reasons to seek dental evaluation quickly.
-Those symptoms can point to infection or a tooth that needs urgent treatment.
+Persistent throbbing pain, visible swelling, fever, a bad taste in the mouth, or pain that wakes you up are strong reasons to seek dental evaluation quickly.
+These symptoms can indicate infection or a tooth that needs urgent treatment.

 Pain after trauma or a cracked tooth also deserves prompt care because delaying treatment can make the tooth harder to save.

-When you contact the office, explain whether the pain is sharp, throbbing, temperature-sensitive, or tied to swelling.
-That helps the office triage the visit correctly.
+When contacting a dental office, describe whether the pain is sharp, throbbing, temperature-sensitive, or accompanied by swelling.
+This information helps the office triage your visit appropriately and determine urgency.

-No, but severe pain, swelling, fever, or pain after trauma should be evaluated quickly because they can indicate a more urgent dental problem.
+No, but severe pain that does not respond to pain relievers, swelling, fever, difficulty swallowing or breathing, or pain after trauma should be evaluated quickly as these can indicate urgent dental problems.

 Related reads